urbien/vortexhealing/README.md

 ## General VortexHealing awareness program

 - Youtube (or Spotify) interviews with VortexHealing teachers, like Ric did with [Awareness Explorers](https://www.youtube.com/watch?v=7Xv-CELriII)
 - Youtube (or Spotify) interviews with students, like Daisy did in 2022 on [Initiating Awakening](https://open.spotify.com/episode/2bWjfi75nVFFTtLMbbwHvx) and [Sex and Relationships](https://open.spotify.com/episode/7xtgyqm4zwUwEtLiC8m4Da).
 I heard some pretty juicy and entrancing stories from VortexHealing students, which I found inspiring for myself, and may inspire others.
 I know these things work, as I also shared my VortexHealing and Path stories with others, and even though some were higher-level students or at least were doing VortexHealing for much longer than I did, they were encouraged to try some new things and intensify their own practice.

+- Do recorded conversations with deep thinkers like Yuval Harari, Sam Harris, etc.
+- Do a Google Talk like the mindfulness guys did, which opened it up to a completely new audience.
 - Do a TED talk.
 This can be done both by teachers and students.
-- Do a Google Talk like the mindfulness guys did, which opened it up to a completely new audience.
-- Do recorded conversations with people who attract deep thinkers like Uval Harari, Sam Harris
 - Present at the Singularity Conference.
 This could bring completely new group of people into VortexHealing.
 - Work with the astronauts who are preparing for a long stay at the space station, Lunar base, and for the Mars mission.
 These extreme situations expose inner unresolved issues.
 It was well depicted in the show For All Mankind.